Customer Trade-Ins

 - If the customer is trading in multiple firearms, add additional lines and values for each.

-- Review everything, then click Confirm.
+- Review everything, then click Acquire Items.
+This records the acquisition in FastBound.

 Example: Customer Trades a Glock 19